 If you have a front door with a color you're not super fond of, you can always get someone to strip the paint and start over with a new shade!
 Add this to your to-do list or book a Tasker for paint stripping services!

 A simple door is transformed into a statement design element by choice of materials.
 More people are experimenting with shou sugi ban (charred wood) timber doors.
 It's striking and looks fantastic, contrasted with the pale timbers and organic materials typical of a coastal-style dwelling.

 15. Modernise a heritage door

-Signpost your artistic side with a vibrant front door even, especially if it has a traditional, historic silhouette.
-Yellow is a proven knockout front door colour and quirky choice for a heritage-style entryway.
-It looks especially pleasing paired with a soft grey facade.
+Signpost your artistic side with a vibrant front door, especially if it has a traditional, historic silhouette.
+Yellow is a proven knockout front door color and quirky choice for a heritage-style entryway.
+It looks especially pleasing paired with a soft gray facade.

 16. Parisian front door ideas

-If you're looking for beautiful front door ideas, make sure you check out the hashtag #parisdoors on Pinterest and Instagram for inspiration.
-Parisian front doors are renowned worldwide for their unique style, and the colours are typically stunning, such as a metallic teal against a soft grey building facade.
+If you're looking for beautiful front door design ideas, make sure you check out the hashtag #parisdoors on Pinterest and Instagram for inspiration.
+Parisian front doors are renowned worldwide for their unique style, and the colors are typically stunning, such as a metallic teal against a soft gray building facade.

 17. Rustic pattern steel door

 For a contemporary but timeless front entrance, geometric patterned steel and glass doors like X pattern double doors make a bold impression.
 Front entryways with lots of glazing are also ideal for letting large amounts of light infuse your hallway.